Why is this medication prescribed?

 - tell your doctor if you are taking rilpivirine (Edurant, in Complera, Odefsey).
 Your doctor will probably tell you not to take pantoprazole if you are taking this medication.

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: certain antibiotics, including ampicillin , anticoagulants (blood thinners) such as warfarin (Coumadin, Jantoven), atazanavir (Reyataz), digoxin (Lanoxin), diuretics ('water pills'), iron supplements, ketoconazole (Nizoral), methotrexate (Trexall), and nelfinavir (Viracept).
+Be sure to mention any of the following: anticoagulants (blood thinners) such as warfarin (Coumadin, Jantoven), atazanavir (Reyataz), digoxin (Lanoxin), dasatinib (Sprycel), diuretics ('water pills'), erlotinib (Tarceva), iron supplements, ketoconazole (Nizoral), methotrexate (Trexall), mycophenolate mofetil (Cellcept), nelfinavir (Viracept), nilotinib (Tasigna), and saquinavir (Invirase).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 What special dietary instructions should I follow?